energiaTa in a nutshell energiaTa is a Romanian initiative that finally changed a law in Romania making the energy prosumers a...

-In the last hundred years we become dangerously dependent on electrical energy, if we will wake up tomorrow, put our devices into the socket and nothing happens, chaos will come upon developed and developing countries.
-No food, no water, no communication, no google search for ‘How TOs’, we will be paralysed.
-Hard to imagine such a scenario, but this is not something impossible nowadays.
+In the last hundred years, we become dangerously dependent on electrical energy, if we will wake up tomorrow, put our devices into the socket and nothing happens, chaos will come upon developed and developing countries: no food, no water, no communication, no google search for ‘How To’, we will be paralysed.

-In the last 20 years the world energy consumption doubled because of the increase in population, from 5.3b to 7.5b but also because of the use of technology.
+In the last 20 years, world energy consumption doubled because of the increase in population, from 5.3b to 7.5b but also because of the use of technology.
 Energy consumption per capita increasing with 50% reaching 3.05MWh/capita.
-Unfortunately there are still over 1 billion people with no access to electricity, while 1/3 world population meaning China, US and EU are consuming more than half of the energy.
+Unfortunately, there are still over 1 billion people with no access to electricity, while 1/3 world population meaning China, US and EU are consuming more than half of the energy.